forbesmyester/esqlate-lib/README.md

 ```

 Once this is done schemas as definitions are stored in the [res](./res}) directory and there is a nice browser viewable version of the OpenAPIv3 spec at [redoc-static.html](./redoc-static.html).

+## License

+This project (all code in this repository) is listed under GPL